Displaced Workers Project

 - beta-test projects

-This place-based information will be used to develop both place-based and sector-based training.
+This place-based information will be used to develop both place-based, scalable and transferrable training.

-Reports and data from across Canada show that large numbers of people are losing their jobs due to automation, shifts to digital technology, industry and global market conditions, and tourism decline due to COVID-19.
+Reports and data from across Canada show that large numbers of people are losing their jobs due to automation, shifts to digital technology, industry and global market conditions, and tourism/service industry decline due to COVID-19.
+While some industries have bounced back, many people remain displaced from their jobs or have been unable to find new jobs.

 We are learning about the industries, gender, age, identity and education levels of displaced workers, and the services and training they need to find work.